Organizational Research Methods: Storytelling in Action

 1M - First Moment [non-identity of scientific or transcendental realism]

 We would like to apply an analytic model to the level 3L.
-It has the initials RRREIC (Bhaskar, 2010: 4).
+It has the initials REICH (Bhaskar, 2010: 4).
 From there, we then expand the analysis to show some points of convergence of spiritual aspects of Critical Realism spiritual praxis (noting this is a controversial move for many critical realists).

 Bhaskar (2010: 14): "The deepening of ontology entailed by dialectical critical realism involves its